 Staff's understanding should be regularly checked with regular training refreshers.
-Lockdown scenarios will be rehearsed once a year and thoroughly debriefed to monitor the effectiveness of your arrangements.
-Parents too should know that the Academy has a lockdown plan and that it will be tested annually.
+Lockdown scenarios will be rehearsed at least once a year and thoroughly debriefed to monitor the effectiveness of the arrangements.
+Parents should know that the Academy has a lockdown plan and that it will be regularly tested.